Deciding WHAT you’ll sell shouldn’t even be considered until you’re hyper clear on WHO you’ll serve.

 - Are Willing

 - Have Money

-I know that I wanna sell to those that are willing and able, but I wager that there’s one more criteria though…
+I know that I wanna sell to those that are willing and able, but I wager that there are one more criteria, though…

 And that is, people who are: